armakuni/carbon-guard/README.md

 No API key found for CO2 Signal API.
 ```

-### Adding to your pipelines
+## Adding to your pipelines
-You can also use it as a GitHub action
+This tool is intended to be run inside a pipeline to either fail or skip steps within, based on the current carbon intensity levels.

+### Using GitHub Actions
+If you intend to fail the build based on the carbon intensity level

 ```yaml,skip()
   validate-action: